Zilliqa/Zilliqa/ISOLATED_SERVER_setup.md

 // verify
 sudo swapon --show
 ```
-5. Run `./build.sh` Build failures are mainly due to lack of memory.
-You can assign swap space if your hardware is lacking memory. (tested on AWS t2.micro with 4gb swap space)
+6. Run `./build.sh` Build failures are mainly due to lack of memory.
+You can assign swap space if your hardware is lacking memory. (tested on AWS t2.micro with 4gb swap space).
+Works with gcc-7.
-6. Create the file that contains the bootstrap TEST ACCOUNTS `vi isolated-server-accounts.json` with the following json
+7. Create the file that contains the bootstrap TEST ACCOUNTS `vi isolated-server-accounts.json` with the following json
 ```
 {
     "7bb3b0e8a59f3f61d9bff038f4aeb42cae2ecce8": {